Tualatin Valley Physical Therapy, LLC BBB Business Review

 Achilles Tendon Pain

-• Pain with running, jumping, or hills
+• Pain that worsens during running, jumping activities, or hills

 • “Warm-up then flare later” pattern